Toydotgame/ClickerClicker/README.md

 # Clicker Clicker
-## **Version** Alpha 1.2
+## **Version** Alpha 1.3

 _Clicker Clicker is a remake of the Scratch project also entitled [Clicker Clicker](https://scratch.mit.edu/projects/404923232/)._

 ## Introduction
 Clicker Clicker is a basic idle game written as a standalone desktop application.
-Click the main button to get more _Clicks_ for you to spend on upgradees, which, in turn, give you more _Clicks_ faster than normal.
+Click the main button to get more _Clicks_ for you to spend on upgrades - which, in turn, give you more _Clicks_ faster than normal.
 Clicker Clicker is more of a hobby project rather than a proper game, I'm learning Java and I thought this might be a fun project to make.

 ## Version